kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

 ### Exiting the Wallet

-"Live" wallets loaded into the *simplewallet* client must be synced with the blockchain in order to properly calculate balance, view transaction history, etc.
+"Live" wallets loaded into the *zedwallet* client must be synced with the blockchain in order to properly calculate balance, view transaction history, etc.

-It is important to properly save the wallet data before exiting *simplewallet* so that the synchronized data is not lost.
+It is important to properly save the wallet data before exiting *zedwallet* so that the synchronized data is not lost.

-To save a wallet's data and exit, in the running *simplewallet* client, with an open wallet, type `exit` and press `enter`
+To save a wallet's data and exit, in the running *zedwallet* client, with an open wallet, type `exit` and press `enter`

 ```
 [TRTL trtl]: exit